camoy/gym-kidney/README.md

 * `actions/` specify the action space of any agent interacting with the environment.
-* `embeddings/` contain modules which embed the kidney exchange graph into a fixed size vector.
+* `embeddings/` contain modules which embed the kidney exchange graph into a fixed-size vector.
 * `envs/` has only the main kidney environment driver.
 * `loggers/` implement different means to record experimental output from the environment.
 * `models/` determine how the kidney exchange evolves over time.
-* `wrappers/` contains auxiliary classes for configuring the environment.
+* `wrappers/` contains auxiliary classes for modifying the environment.

 Most classes inherit from an abstract class specifying the expected methods every subclass must implement.